 The acquisition contracts relating to certain hotels limit our ability to sell or refinance such hotels.
-For reasons relating to federal income tax considerations of the former owners of certain of our hotels, we have agreed to restrictions on selling certain hotels or repaying or refinancing the mortgage debt thereon for lock-out periods which vary depending on the hotel.
+For reasons relating to federal income tax considerations of the former owners of certain of our hotels, we have agreed to restrictions on selling certain hotels or repaying or refinancing the mortgage debt thereon for periods of time which vary depending on the hotel.
+We refer to these periods of time as "lock-out periods."
 We anticipate that, in certain circumstances, we may agree to similar restrictions in connection with future hotel acquisitions.
 As a result, even if it were in our best interests to sell such hotels or refinance their mortgage debt, it may be difficult or impossible to do so during their respective lock-out periods.